GMatrixGames/JsonAsAsset/README.md

 > You must launch Local Fetch through UE, and not by the executable file.
 The reason being is that the local host port is different when you launch it through UE, so it's important you do so.

-Once you've fully setup the settings for Local Fetch, you can now launch the api without any issues hopefully.
+Once you've fully setup the settings for Local Fetch, you can now launch the api without any issues.

 -------------------